saumya2thetatechnolabs/Network-Interceptor/README.md

 }
 ```

-Must add an OkHttpClient as below.
+Must add an OkHttpClient as below in Retrofit Builder.
 (Context is required to get the database instance when the network call is fired.)

 ```kotlin